David Paul Cronenberg CC (born March 15, 1943) is a Canadian film director from Toronto.

 Frequently casts actors Robert Silverman (as in eXistenZ, Scanners, The Brood), Les Carlson (The Fly, Camera, Videodrome, The Dead Zone) and Viggo Mortensen (A History Of Violence, Eastern Promises, and A Dangerous Method).
 All of his films from The Brood onwards were scored by Howard Shore (with the exception of The Dead Zone, which was scored by Michael Kamen).
 He's recently begun working regularly with Robert Pattinson (Cosmopolis, Map to the Stars).

-He has also done a bit of acting, including a prominent role in the Clive Barker film Nightbreed and a guest-villain role on Alias, as well as a cameo in Jason X (directed by his visual effects man, James Isaac) and a rather more inexplicable one in The Stupids (1996).
+He has also done a bit of acting, including a prominent role in the Clive Barker film Nightbreed and a guest-villain role on Alias, as well as a cameo in Jason X (directed by his visual effects man, James Isaac) and two cameos for fellow director John Landis in Into the Night and The Stupids.

 Mr. Cronenberg's first novel, Consumed, was released in September 2014.